Amos47/2400/Chapter4/Ch04_Basics.md

 ![An ERP organisation](https://raw.githubusercontent.com/robertriordan/2400/master/Images/erp.png)

 While this is a *massive* oversimplification of all the benefits or ERP, it serves to illustrate its most basic principle: that a transaction should be *atomic*, that is, there should only ever be one instance of a thing such as a *sale*.
 The sale, as an *entity*, should make its way through the organisational value chain but should never exist anywhere other than in the value area in which it resides.
 So there should not be an instance of the sale in Accounting, and in Finance, and in Sales and in Shipping.
 There is only ever *one* sale.
 We can track its position but never copy it.
 Because a sale, like any other object in an organisation, has a lifetime.
 We can watch it and interact with it and query it to ask what it's up to through its lifetime but we must never clone it to fulfil the siloed needs of functional areas.
 And enterprise database *backends* help to fulfil this very basic requirement.
-We will discuss *backends* in Chapter [system development].
+We will discuss *backends* in Chapter 7.

 What are the benefits of Enterprise Systems (such as ERP)?
 According to Rick Mullin, *ERP Users Say Payback is Passé*, (Chemical Week, Feb.
 24, 1999) as quoted in CGA stuff waiting for permission, they are plenty:

-- inventory reduction
+- Inventory reduction
-- personnel reduction
+- Personnel reduction
-- productivity improvement
+- Productivity improvement
-- order management improvement
+- Order management improvement
-- financial close cycle reduction
+- Financial close cycle reduction
-- procurement cost reductions
+- Procurement cost reductions
-- cash management improvements
+- Cash management improvements
-- revenue increases
+- Revenue increases
-- transportation/logistics cost reduction
+- Transportation/logistics cost reduction
-- maintenance reduction
+- Maintenance reduction
-- on-time delivery improvements
+- On-time delivery improvements
-- information visibility
+- Information visibility
-- improved processes
+- Improved processes
-- customer responsiveness
+- Customer responsiveness
-- cost reduction
+- Cost reduction
-- integration
+- Integration
-- standardization
+- Standardization
-- flexibility
+- Flexibility
-- globalization
+- Globalization
-- improved business performance
+- Improved business performance
-- supply chain management
+- Supply chain management

 What's not to love?